d-rideout/MeleeWizard/doc/HouseRules.md

 success roll is now 14 + 3/2 - 26/2 = 2 or less on 3 dice.
 That seems much
 more reasonable.

+### Further clarifications on HTH combat:

+The Codex decrees that figures get +4 DX on attempts to disengage from HTH.
+This seems pretty excessive -- surely it should be difficult!
+But I am going to allow it anyway.
+Note that such an attempt is with 4 dice, so it is only *slightly* easier than a plain 3-dice roll against adjDX.
+More importantly, it allows attempts to disengage happen 'at the same time' as attacks (which are also at +4 DX).

+Note that, when HTH is initiated, it causes two figures to fall.
+If one of them disengages, then the other is no longer in HTH combat, and must wait until the next turn to stand up.
+This is hard on the attacker, but I think balances against so much that they have done this turn already.
+Imagine that the disengaging figure pushes the attacker while disengaging, thus delaying its standing.

+It would be cool to allow grabbing a fallen weapon or shield on the way up, maybe as a 5-die DX maneuver?

+Getting shoved underfoot by a huge creature is a little different than the above -- if the defender manages to roll out (and therefore stand!) in the same turn, then it can keep hold of its weapon and shield.
+This is how I read the rules.
+Though this should probably require a die roll of some sort.
+3-dice against DX?

 ## 'Melee' rules for wizards:

 The rules for wizards using weapons and armor are not clear.
 They are